-- NULL, If one of the operand is NULL, and remaining operands are zeros, otherwise 1.
+- NULL, If one of the operands is NULL, and remaining operands are zeros, otherwise 1.

 MySQL OR Operator Command prompt

 SELECT 0 OR 0; SELECT 1 OR 1; SELECT 1 OR 0; SELECT 1 OR NULL; SELECT 0 OR NULL; SELECT NULL OR NULL;

-In MySQL, OR Operator is used to test multiple conditions in WHERE Clause.
-If either one of the conditions is TRUE then it will display the records.
+The MySQL OR Operator test multiple conditions in WHERE Clause.
+If either one of the conditions is TRUE, then it displays the records.

 USE company; SELECT CustID, First_Name, Last_Name, Education, Profession, Yearly_Income, Sales FROM customers WHERE Education = 'High School' OR Profession = 'Developer';

-You can also use OR operator between three, or 4 conditions.
+You can also use MySQL OR operator between three or 4 conditions.
 Let us apply OR operator between three conditions